bcrist/Zig-LC4k/readme.md

 A == B ; Syntactic sugar for &~(A^B).
 A and B must have same width; the result will always be 1 bit.
 A != B ; Syntactic sugar for |(A^B).
 A and B must have same width; the result will always be 1 bit.

 ~ A    ; Ones' complement.
 The result will have the same bit width as A.
 !
 A    ; Ones' complement (alternate style)
 | A    ; Condensing OR.
 A may have any bit width; the result will always be 1 bit.
 + A    ; Condensing OR (alternate style)
 ^ A    ; Condensing XOR (even parity generator).
 A may have any width; the result will always be 1 bit.
 & A    ; Condensing AND.
 A may have any bit width; the result will always be 1 bit.
 * A    ; Condensing AND (alternate style)
+@pad A ; Converts any macrocell feedback signals in A to the corresponding macrocell's I/O pad signal.
+@fb A  ; Converts any macrocell I/O signals in A to the corresponding macrocell's feedback signal.

 ; Extraction operator:
 A[0]       ; Extract bit 0.
 The LSB has index 0.